Elementary School Reuse Committee

 The next phase of the project is to examine available information about the schools, consider realistic funding sources and development options, create RFP criteria, and to prepare an RFP that will result in the highest likelihood for redevelopment of the buildings and/or school sites.
 The RFP will be sent to City Council, then to the Mayor before it is released.
 The committee will use existing and pending data and research to and provide all the information for public review, including for review by City Council, residents, and potential developers.

-The timeline is subject to change but currently seeks to release an RFP in late spring/summer 2022 and intends to coincide with the schools becoming vacant as of June 2022.
+The timeline is subject to change but currently seeks to release an RFP in late summer 2022 and intends to coincide with the schools becoming vacant as of July 2022.

 - Memo on Disposition Process, dated September 15, 2021

 - “Draft” white paper on precedent (information about other similar RFP’s)

 - One Stop For Growth Grant application (City is seeking $100,000 for due diligence)(Submitted July 14, 2021; status is pending)

 - Maple Elementary School Preliminary Design Program, December 16, 2016 (NOTE: this is the entire document used to submit to the Massachusetts School Building Authority.
 It is a very large file)

 - Maple Elementary School Preliminary Design Program (excerpt of existing conditions evaluations for Maple, Center & Pepin